FelixOnline/v2/content/articles/2011-11-17-car-sick-why-we-need-to-reclaim-our-streets.md

 subtitle: >
   We have an obsession with cars – it needs to stop
 date: "2011-11-17 21:37:33 +0000"

 # Attributes from Felix Online V1
 id: "1781"
 old_path: /comment/1781/car-sick-why-we-need-to-reclaim-our-streets
 aliases:
  - /comment/1781/car-sick-why-we-need-to-reclaim-our-streets
+imported: true
+comments:
+ - HelloWe will take any car running or not We have a mianchec on grounds and an auto shop The residents here at Arrowhead learn how to fix simple things on the vehicles They do not do major work on the vehicles We sell all vehicles  As Is  at our auctions We do pick up vehicles Call Liz at 3097997044 ext 225 to set up an appointmentCricketer from early 1980 s represented Delhi Under 19 s for a coplue of years Played in the DDCA Div A League for many years and university cricket for St Stephens College I now live in England play occasionally in the local village league am a qualified ECB Level 1 Coach Assit with coaching youngsters when not playing watching writing reading cricket Business consultant by profession Favourite teams India and England with opinions on anything cricket  cialis   best prices for cialis online   viagra vs cialis   impotence problem   viagra online

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true